 Helen liked it a lot more than I did.
 For me, the place left a little bit to be desired.

 The food was good, but their happy hour prices were not very impressive.
-The prices for the items we ordered are closer to regular price than happy hour.
+The prices for the items we ordered are closer to regular prices than what you'd expect for "happy hour."

 "It was good, I'd go back.
 I enjoyed it.
 The oysters were a little small, but maybe that was the type of oyster."
 Said Helen.